rxue/learning-dirary/books/programming/jvm/java/ee/7/java-ee-7-essentials/README.md

 ## Container-Managed Transactions
 Based on list of specification in Java EE 6, https://www.oracle.com/java/technologies/javaee/javaeetechnologies.html#javaee6 , *Java EE 6* supports *JTA 1.1*, whereas according to this chapter, `@javax.transaction.Transactional` is a new feature in *JTA 1.2* => `@Transactional` annotation is a new feature in Java EE

-> It (`@Transactional` annotation) enables application to *declaratively* control *transaction boundaries* on *CDI beans* , as well as classes defined as *managed beans* such as servlets, JAX-RS resource classes, and JAX-WS service endpoints.
+> JTA 1.2 introduces the @javax.transaction.Transactional annotation.
+It enables application to *declaratively* control *transaction boundaries* on *CDI beans* , as well as classes defined as *managed beans* such as servlets, JAX-RS resource classes, and JAX-WS service endpoints.

+**NOTE** about the quotes above
+The statement above also indicates that even in a Java EE app, a random class without any annotation, which does not belong to any of the mentioned types:
+* *CDI bean*
+* *managed beans* : *servlet* , *JAX-RS* resource class, *JAX-WS* service endpoint

+would not interprete the `@Transactional` annotation to transaction demarcation.
+In order to make such random class understand the `@Transactional` annotation, it should be annotated with *CDI bean* annotations, such as `@RequestScoped`

  Java EE version  | Spec Version    | New Feature                   | New Feature in detail
 ------------------|-----------------|-------------------------------|----------------------------------